 The Christmas spirits comes alive with the switching on of Palma’s beautiful Christmas lights.
 Paseo del Borne is the place to be to witness it.
 On Christmas Eve, there’s a special midnight mass where the medieval Song of the Sibyl is performed.

-Palma’s most beautiful avenue filled with crowds eager to view this year’s switching on of the stunning Christmas lights. […] Christmas Lights in Palma
+Palma’s most beautiful avenue El Born was filled up with crowds on 28th November ready to watch the Christmas lights switch-on. […] Christmas Lights in Palma

-The sibyls sung the prophecy of the Last Judgement, and since the middle ages the tradition continues with a midnight mass and beautiful gregorian chanting. […] Chant of the Sibyl
+The sibyls sung the prophecy of the Last Judgement, and since the middle ages the tradition continues with a midnight mass and beautiful gregorian chanting. […] Cant de la Sibil·la

 The Festa de L’Estandard takes place on the 31st December at Plaza Cort.
 It commemorates King Jaume I’s troops’ arrival in Palma.
 A ceremonial march, poetry reading and a solemn mass honours the occasion.